Royal Tunbridge Wells: Toponymy

 The prefix "Royal" dates to 1909, when King Edward VII granted the town its official "Royal" title to celebrate its popularity over the years among members of the royal family.
-Royal Tunbridge Wells is one of only three towns in England to have been granted this (the others being Royal Leamington Spa and Royal Wootton Bassett).
+Tunbridge Wells is one of only three towns in England to have been granted this (the others being Leamington Spa and Wootton Bassett).

 Although "Wells" has a plural form, it refers to the principal source, the chalybeate spring in the Pantiles (where the waters were taken).

 Governance

-Royal Tunbridge Wells is the administrative centre for both Tunbridge Wells Borough and the parliamentary constituency of Tunbridge Wells.
+Tunbridge Wells is the administrative centre for both Tunbridge Wells Borough and the parliamentary constituency of Tunbridge Wells.
 The Borough is governed by 48 Councillors, representing 20 wards (eight wards fall within the town of Tunbridge Wells itself).
 Elections are held for 16 Council seats each year on a rotational basis, with elections to Kent County Council taking place in the fourth year of the cycle.
 Each councillor serves a four-year term.
 Councillors meet regularly at Tunbridge Wells Town Hall.

 Tunbridge Wells local elections show a pattern since 1973 of Conservative party dominance, apart from a two-year period from 1994 to 1996 of no overall control and a two-year period from 1996 to 1998 when the Liberal Democrats held a majority.
 By 2008, the Conservatives had a large majority with 44 seats compared with the Liberal Democrats' four.
 The extent of the Conservatives' dominance is further illustrated by the fact that in some wards (e.g. Park) Labour did not even field a candidate in the 2008 council elections.

 By 2019, the local political situation had changed.
 In the 2019 local elections, the Conservative majority was cut to 8, and the council leader David Jukes lost his seat following months of controversy over the council's plan to borrow £90 million in order to build new council offices, a new 1200-seat theatre, and underground car parking in Calverley Grounds.

-The Member of Parliament (MP) for Tunbridge Wells is the Conservative Greg Clark, whose majority at the 2017 election was 16,465.
-In September 2019, Clark was one of 21 Conservative MP's to have the Whip (politics) removed, after failing to back the Government, in keeping the option of a No-deal Brexit on the negotiating table.
-The constituency has been Conservative since its inception in 1974 for the 1974 General Election; the two previous MPs were Sir Patrick Mayhew (1974–1997) and the former Asda chairman Archie Norman (1997–2005).
+The member of Parliament (MP) for the Tunbridge Wells constituency is Mike Martin of the Liberal Democrats, whose majority at the 2024 general election was 8,687.
+In September 2019 its MP at the time, Greg Clark, was one of 21 Conservative Party MPs to have the whip removed, after failing to back the Government, in keeping the option of a no-deal Brexit on the negotiating table.
+The constituency has been mostly Conservative since its inception in 1974 for the 1974 general election; electing a Conservative every election until 2024.
+Its three previous MPs were Sir Patrick Mayhew (1974–1997), the former Asda chairman Archie Norman (1997–2005) and Clark (2005–2024).